Skip to content

 • Floors are enforced only while budget remains; if floors exceed remaining budget, all floors are scaled down proportionally to fit the budget.

-6) Price flex share (p) math
+6) Managed device flexibility (p) math

 Price shaping applies only when: